 by L. Raymond Most people I know who actively work for social justice make an effort to ignore Chris Hedges.
 When he puked up a nasty little screed demonizing militancy in the Occupy movement last year, Hedges – in the words of Occupy Wall Street organizer Amin Husain – “almost derailed us” (Sadly, Amin was wrong about the “almost” part). […]

-All are invited to an open communal dinner and potluck at the Brecht Forum this Saturday.
-We’ll be cooking a simple vegan meal, but encourage others to bring food as well: fruits, vegetables to cook or eat raw, breads and cheeses, wines and juices, chocolates, sweets, etc., whatever you want to bring, cook, share with others. [...]
+All are invited to an open communal dinner and potluck at the Base this Saturday, October 26th at 7 PM.
+We’ll be cooking a simple vegan meal, but encourage others to bring food as well: fruits, vegetables to cook or eat raw, breads and cheeses, wines and juices, sweets–whatever you want to bring, cook, share with others. [...]